KyloIO/kylo-docs/tips-tricks/TroubleshootingandTips.rst

 .. |image1| image:: ../media/kylo-troubleshooting/2_executesparkjob.png

-Configuration on a Node with Samll Root Filesystem
+Configuration on a Node with Small Root Filesystem
 ========================================================================

 Problem